-3. In this problem you will explore the beam elements available in ABAQUS by setting up a simple finite element simulation to predict the static force-v-draw curve for an English longbow.
+5. In this problem you will explore the beam elements available in ABAQUS by setting up a simple finite element simulation to predict the static force-v-draw curve for an English longbow.
 Dimensions of a simple home-made bow (from this reference) are shown in the figure.

-- 3.1 Because of symmetry, we only need to model half the bow.
-Create a 3D deformable part with wire base feature, with one end at the origin and the other at y= 830mm (the undeformed bow is straight; it gets bent when the string is attached).
-Note that this procedure will compute half the total draw force (there will be an additional force from the bottom half of the bow that has not been modeled). - 3.2 Use a Young's modulus for Yew wood of 6.5 GPa (convert to N/mm2 since lengths are in mm), and make the cross-section a 40mmx12mm rectangle (it is possible to create tapered cross-sections in ABAQUS/CAE but you have to define the taper of every element in the beam separately, which is extremely tedious to do by hand and best done with a python script).
-Use Assign> Beam section orientation> to specify the orientation of the cross-section of the beam make the normal to the flat side of the bow parallel to the x direction.
-You have to enter a unit vector specifying the orientation of one of the local axes for the x-section; the data you enter will depend on the orientation of the rectangle in your x-sect (i.e. whether the base or the height is the longer dimension). - 3.3 Create a second part for the bow string.
+5.1 Because of symmetry, we only need to model half the bow.
+Create a 3D deformable part with wire base feature, with one end at the origin and the other at y=830mm (the undeformed bow is straight; it gets bent when the string is attached).
+Note that this procedure will compute half the total draw force (there will be an additional force from the bottom half of the bow that has not been modeled).

+5.2 Use a Young's modulus for Yew wood of 6.5 GPa (convert to N/mm2 since lengths are in mm), and make the cross-section a 40mmx12mm rectangle (it is possible to create tapered cross-sections in ABAQUS/CAE but you have to define the taper of every element in the beam separately, which is extremely tedious to do by hand and best done with a python script).
+Don't forget to assign a beam section orientation - make sure the normal to the flat side of the bow is parallel to the x direction.

+5.3 Create a second part for the bow string.
 Make one end of the string coincident with the tip of the bow, and make the string 40mm shorter than the bow.
-Give the bow string a modulus of 110 GPa and a circular cross section with radius 0.72mm. - 3.4 Create two steps, both with 1 sec duration these will be used to string the bow, and then draw it.
+Give the bow string a modulus of 110 GPa and a circular cross section with radius 0.72mm.

+5.4 Create two steps, both with 1 sec duration - these will be used to string the bow, and then draw it.
 Make sure NLGEOM is selected for both steps.
 Make the initial and maximum increment size 0.1s for both steps.
 In the step module for the first step, open the Field Output Request manager and add requests to plot the section forces/moments.
 Also, (i) create a new Set (use Tools > Set > Create... name the set drawpoint, Select

-■ Forces/Reactions
+- Forces/Reactions

 RF, Reaction forces and moments

 RT, Reaction forces

 RM, Reaction moments

-CF, Concentrated forces and moments
+- CF, Concentrated forces and moments

-SF, Section forces and moments
+- SF, Section forces and moments